Some remarks on almost locally uniformly rotund points: Basic notions

 holds, and $\|x_n-x\|>\varepsilon$ for every $n\in\N$.
 By definition of $\liminf$, there exists a subsequence $\{x_n^1\}_{n}$ of $\{x_n\}_{n}$ such that $\lim_{n} x_1^*(\frac{x_n^1+x}{2})=\liminf_{n} x^*_1(\frac{x_n+x}{2})=:\alpha_1$.
 By iterating the argument, we can inductively define sequences $\{x_n^m\}_{n}$ ($m\in\N$) such that, for every $m$, we have: \begin{itemize} \item $\{x_n^{m+1}\}_{n}$ is a subsequence of $\{x_n^m\}_{n}$; \item $\lim_{n} x_{m+1}^*\left(\frac{x_n^{m+1}+x}{2}\right)=\alpha_{m+1}:= \liminf_{n} x^*_{m+1}\left(\frac{x_n^m+x}{2}\right)$. \end{itemize} Now, let us consider the subsequence $\{y_{n}\}_{n}$ of $\{x_n\}_{n}$ defined by $y_n=x^n_n$ ($n\in\N$), and observe that, since we have Therefore, by assumption \eqref{P1}, the sequence $\{y_{n}\}_{n}$ must converge to $x$, which is in contradiction with $\|x_n-x\|>\varepsilon$ for every $n\in\N$.
 Thus $\eqref{P1} \Rightarrow \eqref{P4}$. \end{proof}

 \begin{remark} In \cite{Z25} the author suggested to use, as the definition of almost locally uniformly rotund point, the one we denote by aLUR$'$.
-The main reason of this suggestion is the fact that the proof of \cite[Theorem 6]{BaHuLiTr00} contains a gap (i.e. the existence of a limit).
-This gap can be fixed by using aLUR$'$ instead of aLUR (see \cite[Theorem E]{Z25}).
+The main reason of this suggestion is the fact that the proof of \cite{BaHuLiTr00}*{Theorem 6} contains a gap (i.e. the existence of a limit).
+This gap can be fixed by using aLUR$'$ instead of aLUR (see \cite{Z25}*{Theorem E}).
 In light of Proposition~\ref{p: liminf}, it turns out that the two definitions aLUR and aLUR$'$ are equivalent.
-Therefore, combining \cite[Theorem E]{Z25} with Proposition~\ref{p: liminf} we get that \cite[Theorem 6]{BaHuLiTr00} is correct without using a different definition. \end{remark}
+Therefore, combining \cite{Z25}*{Theorem E} with Proposition~\ref{p: liminf} we get that \cite{BaHuLiTr00}*{Theorem 6} is correct without using a different definition. \end{remark}

 We conclude this section by recalling the definition and a geometric characterization of the weak counterpart of aLUR.

 \begin{definition} Let $x\in S_X$.
 We say that $x$ is a \textit{weakly almost locally uniformly rotund} $w$-aLUR point of $S_X$ if, for every pair of sequences $\{x_n\}_{n}\subset S_X$ and $\{x_m^*\}_{m}\subset S_{X^*}$ such that we have that $\{x_n\}_{n}$ converges weakly to $x$. \end{definition}